owncloud/web/docs/extension-system/_index.md

 6. Upload menu in the files app
 7. Quick actions in the files list of the files app
 8. Search results in the search app
+9. Global progress bar for the global loading state.
+Extension point id `app.runtime.global-progress-bar`.
+Allows to render a single custom component.

+#### User Preferences for Extensions

+To allow users to configure extensions, extension points can define user preferences.
+User preferences are defined as an object on the extension point configuration.
+Whenever an extension point declares to accept user preferences, it will get listed with a dropdown on the Preferences page (reachable via top right user menu).
+The user can then select one out of all the extensions which have been registered for this extension point.